|

 of the prepackaged exhibitions resulted in the work's increase

 market value for the financial institutions owning the work.
+The article focused primarily on the question

 of curatorial control, which of course was a major issue regarding